 The symptoms of the common cold may resemble other conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+Always consult your child's physician for a diagnosis.

 How is a cold different from the flu?

 A cold and the flu (influenza) are two different illnesses.
 A cold is relatively harmless and usually clears up by itself after a period of time, although sometimes it may lead to a secondary infection, such as an ear infection.
-The flu can also be harmless, but may progress to a more complicated illness, such as pneumonia and even death.
+However, the flu can lead to complications, such as pneumonia and even death.
 What may seem like a cold, could, in fact, be the flu.
 Be aware of these differences:

 Who is at greater risk for catching the common cold?

-Children suffer more colds each year than adults, due to their immature immune systems and to the close physical contact with other children at school or day care.
-In fact, the average child will have six to eight colds a year, while the average adult will get two to four colds a year.
+Children suffer more colds each year than adults, due to their immature immune systems and to the close physical contact with other children at school or daycare.
+In fact, the average child will have between six to eight colds a year, while the average adult will get two to four colds a year.
 However, the average number of colds for children and adults will vary.

 How is the common cold diagnosed?

 Most common colds are diagnosed based on reported symptoms.
 However, cold symptoms may be similar to certain bacterial infections, allergies, and other medical conditions.
-Always consult your child's doctor for a diagnosis.
+Always consult your child's physician for a diagnosis.